How To Hit The Centre Of A Fence Every Time

 Straight From the Get Go…

-Focus on straightness from the get go!
+Focus on straightness from the outset!
 If you want a straight approach to the jump, make sure your horse has the foundations down first, including rhythm, balance and responsiveness to aids.

-Having a horse which is rhythmical and balanced on the flat, before you begin jumping, will assist you on the approach to the jump.
-A horse which rushes to fences, or is not balanced, may waver and drift on the approach, making it difficult for you to pin-point your point of take-off and where you are aiming for!
+Having a horse which is rhythmical and balanced on the flat before you begin jumping will assist you on the approach to the jump.
+A horse that rushes to fences or is not balanced may waver and drift on the approach, making it difficult to pinpoint your point of take-off and where you are aiming for!

 Although you may want impulsion and forward-thinking to a jump, slowing down may just be the answer you are looking for.
-Slowing down will give you time to secure your line and think about your approach.
-Meanwhile, a slower gait will help your horse to work from behind, not falling on the fore-hand – a fault which often accompanies a speedy gait.
-Ultimately, slowing will not only assist you hitting the centre the fence, but can be the key to jump success to, as working from behind encourages your horse to engage their back muscles and abdominals, lifting their legs higher in the process, known as ‘bascule’.
+Slowing down will give you time to secure your line and consider your approach.
+Meanwhile, a slower gait will help your horse work from behind, not falling on the forehand – a fault often accompanies a speedy gait, leading to jump refusals.
+Ultimately, slowing will not only assist you in hitting the centre of the fence but can be the key to jump success, too, as working from behind encourages your horse to engage their back muscles and abdominals, lifting their legs higher in the process, known as ‘bascule’.

 Practice Makes Perfect